WillHick/SysFeed/README.md

 SysFeed Doesn't Require Any Permissions Of Admin Permissions, Feel Free To Scan With AntiVirus's Etc.

 This Is My First Repo, I Apologize If It Is Messy.

+# Features
+Detect Deleted, Renamed, Changed And New Files On Your PC Through The Feed

+# SysFeed News
+The UI Will Be Updated Soon To Something More Minimal And Simplistic, More Settings Will Be Added And More

+- Will